kurapica/PLoop/README.md

 System.__Cache__
 ----

 In the class system, all methods(include inherited) are stored in a class cache for objects to use.
 Normally, it's enough for the require.
-But in some background, we need a quick acces for those methods, sure you do it like :
+But in some scenarios, we need acces those methods very frequently, sure you can do it like :

 	class "A"
 		function Greet(self) end